Almesi/VBA_StandardLibrary/Contribution.md

 If possible try not to pass objects.
 Main reason for that is, that the object should be described/called via its name, a key or index, so that you can call it via a written text e.g. a console.

+## Locality
+Please try to keep your Public and Global Variables and Function to a minimum, especially when it is a module and not a class/form

 ## Class/Module naming